-High velocity effects.
-The calculations in the previous section were repeated with relative permeabilities allowed to vary with capillary number, using the empirical model of Henderson et al., and the results are shown in Fig. 7.
+These calculations were repeated with relative permeabilities allowed to vary with capillary number, using the empirical model of Henderson et al1, and the results are shown in Fig. 5.
 These results demonstrate how the change in relative permeabilities with capillary number can lead to a significant improvement in the calculated well productivity.
 As before, the pseudopressure calculation is in good agreement with the simulation results, provided that the new method is used to estimate the flowing OGR.